AerrowV/trip-planner-mock-exam-fall2024/README.md

-# Trip Planning API – Backend Exam Fall 2024
+# Trip Planner API – Mock Backend Exam (Fall 2024)

 This project is a backend application for managing guided trips.
 It is built using **Java**, **Javalin**, **Hibernate (JPA)**, and **PostgreSQL**.
 The system allows for creation, modification, assignment, and retrieval of trips and guides.
 ## Task 1: Setup